open-telemetry/community/guides/contributor/membership.md

 Approver status can be scoped to a part of the codebase.
 For example, critical core components may have higher bar for becoming an approver.

+Approvers belong to a specific [SIG][].
+There can be multiple approver groups in a single SIG.
+For example, there can be different approver groups for different repositories owned by a SIG, or different approver groups for different areas of expertise (e.g. different languages in the documentation).
+A SIG can set up additional approver groups for organizational purposes to help make it easier to refer to a group of contributors, such as for ownership within a repository, through requesting PR reviews, or for contacting elsewhere on GitHub.

 ### Requirements